ugallu/webvr-construct/README.md

 # Construct
 WebVR example code - forked from toji's VR-Input example.

+> This is an old homework from university.
-Contains WebGL with GLSL shaders.
+> Contains outdated WebGL with GLSL shaders.

 ![](./misc/printscreen.png)